BrightspaceUI/icons/README.md

 </a>
 ```

 To make these CSS classes available, make sure you bundle the `icons.css` file (from the Bower/NPM package) with your application's CSS.
-The full list of available `vui-icon-*` class names is [listed below][#available-icons].
+The full list of available `vui-icon-*` class names is [listed below](#available-icons).

 ### As a background image with off-screen text